Geometric approach to stable homotopy groups of spheres. I. The Hopf invariant: Quaternionic structure of --mappings with singularities

 \section{Quaternionic structure of $PL$--mappings with singularities}

 Let $c: S^{n-2k}/\i \to \R^n$ be a $PL$--mapping in a general position.

 Consider the configuration space

-which is called the “deleted square” of the lens space $S^{n-2k}/\i$.
+which is called the пїЅdeleted squareпїЅ of the lens space $S^{n-2k}/\i$.
 This space is obtained as the quotient of the direct product without the diagonal by the involution $T': S^{n-2k}/\i \times S^{n-2k}/\i \to S^{n-2k}/\i \times S^{n-2k}/\i$, exchanging the coordinates.
 This space is an open manifold.
 It is convenient to define an analogous space, which is a manifold with boundary.

 Define the space $\bar \Gamma_1$ as a spherical blow-up of the space $(S^{n-2k}/\i \times S^{n-2k}/\i) \setminus \Delta_{S^{n-2k}}$ in the neighborhood of the diagonal.
 The spherical blow-up is a manifold with boundary, which is defined as a result of compactification of the open manifold $(S^{n-2k}/\i \times S^{n-2k}/\i) \setminus \Sigma_{diag}$ by the fiberwise glue-in of the fibers of the spherization $ST \Sigma_{diag}$ of the tangent bundle $T \Sigma_{diag}$ in the neighborhood of zero--sections of the normal bundle of the diagonal $\Sigma_{diag} \subset S^{n-2k}/\i \times S^{n-2k}/\i$.
 The following natural inclusions are well defined: